|

 we returned from the USA.
 In the meantime, Ollie went to live for three

-months at the cattery we use when we go on holiday.
+months at the cattery we used to use when we went on holiday.

 When